GraphiQL

 -

-Refetch GraphQL schema – Click to make a request to your Optimizely Graph API endpoint to download the latest version of its schema definition.
-You would typically do this if:
+Refetch GraphQL schema – Send a request to the Optimizely Graph API endpoint to download the latest schema definition.
+Refetch the schema in the following situations:

-- The underlying GraphQL API was updated: For example, new content types, fields, or mutations were added, modified, or removed in your Optimizely instance.
+- The underlying GraphQL API changed.
+For example, content types, fields, or mutations were added, modified, or removed.

-- GraphiQL's cached schema might be outdated: To ensure that the Explorer panel, autocomplete suggestions, and documentation within GraphiQL are accurate and reflect the current state of your API.
+- The GraphiQL cached schema is outdated.
+Refetch to ensure the Explorer panel, autocomplete suggestions, and documentation reflect the current API state.

 -